-Projections are based on the annual rate of change between 2005 and 2016 in the estimated number of new HIV infections - not the HIV incidence rate, as no targets exist for incidence rates.
-Projections for adolescents take into account demographic projections in each country, and have also been calculated separately for girls and boys and aggregated to a total value for both sexes combined.
+Projections of the number of new HIV infections among children and adolescents were calculated using by applying the Average Annual Rate of Change (AARC) between 2010 and 2019 to the years 2020 and 2030.
+Historical trends of new HIV infections are produced from the AIDS Impact Model (AIM) in Spectrum software and take into account recent trends in HIV incidence and antiretroviral coverage among adults and pregnant women.
+Model inputs include population statistics, survey data and national HIV programme data, which are reviewed for completeness and quality by UNAIDS, UNICEF, WHO and collaborating partners.
 The target for children under age 5 is based on the Fast Track target of 20,000 new HIV infections among children globally.
 The target for adolescents (aged 15-19) is based on the ALL IN and Stay Free target of 75 per cent reduction in new HIV infections between 2010 and 2020.
-For both children and adolescents, the 2005-2020 ARR necessary to achieve the 2020 target was extrapolated to determine a 2030 target.
+For both children and adolescents, the 2005-2020 AARC necessary to achieve the 2020 target was extrapolated to determine a 2030 target.
 For both children and adolescents, each country's target was below 0.001 new HIV infections per 1,000 uninfected population.
 In addition, any country is considered to have met their target if the number of annual new HIV infections for each age group drops below 10.

-Country profile footnotes h Unpublished estimates.
+h Unpublished estimates.